 Through an advanced curriculum and project based structure, students learn today’s cutting edge development technologies.
 The Flex Immersive is designed for students who prefer not to leave their day jobs and are ready to take on an extra educational challenge during their evenings and weekends.

 This is probably the hardest program you'll ever take.
 But it will change your life.

 User expectations of Web and Mobile Applications have significantly increased in the last 10 years and the level of sophistication of front-end development has increased to match it.
-We'll study HTML5 and CSS and go beyond with modern frameworks like Angular and React.
+We'll study HTML5 and CSS and go beyond with modern technologies like React.

 Master data persistence by building your own SQL database engine, learning about new NoSQL databases like Redis and Mongo, and how to integrate these into your applications.

 You will use popular developer tools like Git, Github, Bash, Sublime and Chrome Dev Tools.

 "Fullstack's key to success is our dynamic curriculum, which is constantly updated based on tech trends and direct feedback from our hiring partners."

 Flex is designed to fit perfectly into the working professional's schedule, with a mix of live and remote instruction, balancing educational rigor with work-life balance.

 The on-campus portion of the course (24 weeks long) is delivered over 3 weeknights per week and 1 immersive weekend per month.
 On immersive weekends, students spend all day Saturday and Sunday on campus for an intense learning experience.
 The other three weekends each month are flexible and meant to be used for review.